 These healthy and delicious gems are a hybrid of mandarin orange and lemon native to China.
-The edible skin is what separates these from other citrus.
-And not that you can’t eat the skin on other citrus, but the meyer lemon skin is much more delicate and therefore enjoyable.
+The edible skin is what separates these from other more common citrus fruits, and not that you can’t eat the skin on other citrus, it is the tenderness of the meyer lemon skin which separates it from it’s bitter relatives.

-They are sweeter and less acidic than other more common varieties you find in the grocery stores, and therefore it brings some different flavors to you seasonal kitchen arsenal.
+The flavor profile of the meyer lemon is sweeter and less acidic than the common varieties you find in the grocery stores, and therefore it brings some different flavors to your seasonal recipes.
 Simplicity is best when trying to create flavorful food, and its always good to explore new ways to incorporate new food.
 With the final product in this recipe, you can use them in many different ways.
 Get creative and have some fun.
 You would be surprised at how much fun lemons can be.

 Tools / equipment needed :